Tango Dance Shoes

 Here are some articles and reviews written by Missoula community members and other tango experts:

-Tip: ask you teachers and fellow dancers about their shoes and the brands they love
+Tip: ask your teachers and fellow dancers about their shoes and the brands they love

 Many would say that the allure of tango is in the shoes, however, selecting a good shoe, especially if you’re a beginning follower, can seem daunting and expensive.
 It’s easy to become glassy-eyed over the latest flashy styles, but a good shoe is one that renders you solidly grounded with weight on your heels and serves, not as a separate entity, but simply as an extension of your natural foot.
 Believe it or not, a fully grounded follower in three inch stilettos can support an off-balance leader who outweighs her by 50 pounds!
 Conversely, a fly-weight follower whose ankles are shaking because her heels are too high will tax leaders who dance with her.